 The sports field is a great spot to fly a kite.
 And has a fence around the outside on the opposite side to the playground.

-There is a toilet block but unfortunately they require a key to open them.
+There is a toilet block but unfortunately they require a code to open them.
 And we guess are only open during a sports game at the moment.

 Keep in mind that the playground is just in front of the car park, with only a low log and seat barrier, which is not ideal.
 But thankfully there aren’t a lot of people visiting during the weekend.
 I imagine it would be a different story on the weekend when there is a sports game on.